 • Attendees are strongly encouraged to use hand sanitiser stations around the Cultural Centre building, as well as use provided disinfectant wipes to clean their seat area before/after use.

 • Any attendees exhibiting COVID-19 symptoms will be prohibited from entering the venue.

 • Anyone who has recently been in a COVID-19 affected area or is a close contact of a confirmed case should not be attending screenings, and should instead be following any quarantine or stay-at-home requirements.
 For more information on the latest affected areas, please review ACT Health's advice page by clicking HERE.

-We have posted a detailed FAQ with more information about the new COVID-19 safety rules, which you can find on our website by CLICKING HERE.
-Please note that rules may be subject to change at any time as ACT Health/ANU restrictions are updated, so please keep an eye out here for any changes should this happen.
+Please note that rules may be subject to change at any time as ACT Health and/or ANU restrictions are updated, so please keep an eye out here for any changes should this happen.